Getty Images/iStockphoto

 • Problem identification.

-Network teams have to examine these capabilities, along with many additional features, to identify potential benefits of cloud-based network management.
+Network teams must examine these capabilities -- along with many additional features -- to identify potential benefits of cloud-based network management.

 On-premises network management systems are typically applications that run on servers, so the effect on data center space is nominal.
-However, cost might become an important issue.
-For example, an organization could purchase an on-premises app that has a maintenance contract.
-Changes to the configuration, such as updates to newer versions, might have a one-time cost.
+However, cost can become an important issue.
+For example, some on-premises apps have a maintenance contract.
+Any configuration changes, such as updates to newer versions, might have a one-time cost.

 By contrast, cloud-based network management pricing could include the following: